jonschlinkert/grunt-readme/README.md

 #### [grunt-toc](https://github.com/assemble/grunt-toc) [![NPM version](https://badge.fury.io/js/grunt-toc.png)](http://badge.fury.io/js/grunt-toc)
 > Grunt plugin for generating a markdown Table of Contents (TOC).

+Visit [assemble.io/plugins](http:/assemble.io/plugins/) for more information about [Assemble](http:/assemble.io/) plugins.

 ## Contributing
 Find a bug?
 Have a feature request?
 Please [create an Issue](https://github.com/assemble/grunt-readme/issues).

+In lieu of a formal styleguide, take care to maintain the existing coding style.
+Add unit tests for any new or changed functionality.
+Lint and test your code using [grunt][], and build the documentation with [grunt-readme](https://github.com/assemble/grunt-readme).

-Pull requests are also encouraged.
-If you find this project useful, please consider "starring" it to show your support!
+Pull requests are also encouraged, and if you find this project useful please consider "starring" it to show your support!
 Thanks!

 ## Authors